verbb/scheduler/README.md

 # Installation
 1. Copy the `scheduler/` folder to your `craft/plugins/` folder.
 2. Go to Settings > Plugins from your Craft control panel and hit install.
+3. Set the [`appId`](https://craftcms.com/docs/config-settings#appId) config parameter - this is required for the plugin to function properly.
-3. Set up a cron entry to hit the console command every minute:
+4. Set up a cron entry to hit the console command every minute:

 ```
 * * * * * /var/www/my-awesome-site/craft/app/etc/console/yiic Scheduler
 ```

-What that command does is check if there are any Jobs to run and then run them if there are.
+What that command does is check if there are any Jobs to run and then runs them if there are.
 It also outputs what it is doing every time it runs, if you don’t want this emailed to you when using cron, then simply append `>/dev/null 2>&1` to the command.

 # History